Yes, we are in a mess, we need a path

-There are many paths and perspectives on how to tackle the profound mess we’re in, and one of them comes from Roger Hallam and Extinction Rebellion (#XR), which, has brought to light a deep issue: the creeping “common sense” of #deathcult worship infiltrating activism.
-From a radical viewpoint, XR stood as a “first mover”—an innocent, fresh reaction to the ecological emergency, fueled by public consciousness and radical hope.
+There are many paths and perspectives on how to tackle the profound mess we’re in, and one of them comes from Roger Hallam and Extinction Rebellion (#XR), which, have brought to light a deep issue: the creeping “common sense” of #deathcult worship infiltrating activism.
+From a radical viewpoint, XR stood as a “first mover” – an innocent, fresh reaction to the ecological emergency, fueled by public consciousness and radical hope.
 But like many movements, the radical spark dims quickly, and in XR’s case, that moment of innocence has passed.
 Now, the movement faces entrenched systems of decay and resistance.

-Diversity in approaches is crucial if we want to escape this stagnation, but it only works if we confront the larger issue: many movements feed into a default worship of failure and defeatism, locking us into repetitive cycles of symbolic action rather than achieving real-world change.
+Diversity in approaches is needed if we want to escape this stagnation, but this #KISS path only works if we confront the larger issue: many movements feed into a default worship of failure and defeatism, locking us into repetitive cycles of symbolic action rather than achieving real-world change.
 As Hallam reflects, after the 2008 financial crash, revolution became a structural possibility.
 In 2024, he believes revolution is inevitable, but warns that inevitability does not guarantee success without conscious, focused action.

-Yet, despite these opportunities, we’re still making the same mistakes.
+Yet, despite these real opportunities, we’re still making the same mistakes.
 We too easily fall back into becoming gatekeepers, fostering inaction, and reproducing the structures we’re trying to overcome.
 If we are to break free from this mess, we need to challenge the deathcult mentality, embrace a diversity of tactics, and maintain our focus on systemic change.
-The current system is brittle and failing—ripe for disruption—but it requires clear, deliberate action.
+The current system is brittle and failing – ripe for disruption – but it requires clear, deliberate action.

 So, what can you do about this?
 Support the #OMN path by contributing here: Open Media Network, or take an active role here: openworlds